Home > Sylvania > Natural setting >

 Sylvania's soil

 A typical soil profile consists of layers, called horizons, that result from the interplay of climate, organisms, relief or topography, the composition of the parent material, and age.
-Most soils have four horizons: an organic horizon (O) at the top (the duff layer), consisting of mostly organic material in various stages of decomposition, a C horizon at the bottom, consisting of partially weathered bedrock and little or soil profile no organic material; and the transitional A and B horizons between them.
+Most soils have four horizons: an organic horizon (O) at the top (the duff layer), consisting of mostly organic material in various stages of decomposition, a C horizon at the bottom, consisting of partially weathered bedrock and little or no organic material; and the transitional A and B horizons between them.
 In same cases, the A horizon is replaced by an E horizon.
 The USDA soil classification recognizes 12 soil orders based on differences in soil forming processes and horizon characteristics.
 According to this classification, Sylvania’s soil is a Spodosol, which is an infertile soil that forms under forests in humid climates, especially in cold high latitude locations.

 Soil profile